-- On-screen annotation software (also called screen marker software) lets you annotate desktop screens and apps and then save your results, sometimes even in real-time (during a presentation).
+- On-screen annotation software lets you annotate desktop screens and apps and then save your results.

 - If your job involves creating informative presentations every once in a while, screen annotation software can really make a difference in terms of how your audience perceives the message of your demonstration.